rust-lang/rfcs/text/0000-improve-c-types-for-cross-language-cfi.md

     unsafe { f(arg) }
 }

-// This definition has the type id "_ZTSFvvE"--this can be ignored for the
+// This definition has the type id "_ZTSFvvE"--this may be ignored for the
 // purposes of this example.
 fn main() {
     // This demonstrates an indirect call within Rust-only code using the same